SupaMafia/Simple-Return-Expectation-Calculator/README.md

 An [IndicesE.txt] is provided for testing purposes.

+Interpretation of output will be added in a later version

 Progam now uses Multi-Beta Captial Asset Pricing Model which improves prediction (Dogukanli, H. and Kandir S. Y., 2002).

 Reference: https://borsaistanbul.com/datum/imkbdergi/EN/ISE_Review_23.pdf